Metaswitch/clearwater-readthedocs/docs/IBCF.md

             {   "name" : "<route 2 descriptive name>",
-                "domain" : "<SIP trunk IP address or host name>", "route" : ["<IBCF SIP URI>", "<IBCF SIP URI>"] }
+                "domain" : "<SIP trunk IP address or host name>", "route" : ["<IBCF SIP URI>", "<IBCF SIP URI>"] },
+            {   "name" : "<route 2 descriptive name>",
+                "number" : "<Routing number>",
+                "route" : ["<IBCF SIP URI>", "<IBCF SIP URI>"] }
         ]
     }

-There can be only one route to any given SIP trunk IP address or host name.
+There can be only one route set for any given SIP trunk IP address or host name.
 If there are multiple routes with the same destination IP address or host name, only the first will be used.
+Likewise, there can only be one route set for any given routing number; if there are multiple routes with the same routing number only the first will be used.